 Shopify Payments for Singapore

-Merchants based in Singapore can use Shopify Payments to accept credit cards and other popular payment methods.
+Businesses based in Singapore can use Shopify Payments to accept Visa, Mastercard, American Express, and UnionPay debit and credit cards.

 Requirements for Shopify Payments